What You’ll Learn 💾

 The Info button adds a new line in the right section of the window.

-Just click on the new line and enter the desired text, for example, "File header information".
+Simply click on the new line and enter the desired text, for example: “File header information.”

 Input field

-The Input field can be used for any single line values or comments (you can use it for example for location information).
-Let us create a new field with press the Input icon:
+The Input field can be used for any single-line values or comments (for example, location information).
+To create a new field, press the Input icon.

-and rename it (for example to "Location").
-To rename the field, just click on the input name and overwrite it:
+… and rename it (for example, to “Location”).
+To rename the field, simply click on the input name and overwrite it.

 Selection field

-The Selection field can be used for creating the list of values and is very useful when you have to use the same value very often, e.g. a list of user names or also a list of departments within your company.
+The Selection field can be used to create a list of values.
+It is especially useful when you need to use the same value frequently, for example, a list of usernames or departments within your company.

-Let us create a new list with press the Selection icon:
+To create a new list, press the Selection icon.

-Now you have to define the content of your list.
-To do that, press the ... button on the right side.
-The Create Selection List window appears.
+Now you need to define the content of your list.
+To do this, press the … button on the right side.
+The Create Selection List window will appear.

-Enter the desired names in the New Item field and press the Add item button:
+Enter the desired names in the New Item field, and then press the Add Item button.

-The name will appear in the list on the left side, in our example labeled User 1:
+The name will appear in the list on the left side, labeled “User1” in our example.

-Enter as many names as required.
+Enter as many names as needed.
 You can also edit values directly in the list by selecting an item.

 Position up/down